madelio/WebScraper/WebScraperScript/ReadMe.md

 ﻿# WebScraperScript

-This project is a simple script which scrapes the content of three websites that I've defined and saves them in the SavedHtmlPages folder within the project as .html pages.
+This project is a simple script which scrapes the content of three websites that I've defined and saves them in WebScraper folder within the project as .html pages.

 ## Prerequisites
 You will need the following things installed on your computer